PLANNING IN SHROPSHIRE

 CPRE Shropshire opposed the target figures above.
 At the Examination in Public, which occurred shortly before the Adopted Core Strategy was released, CPRE Shropshire argued that the figures were unnecessarily high.
 We advocated an overall target of no more than 20,000; however, the Inspector was not persuaded.

-LOCAL PLAN AND LOCAL PLAN REVIEW
+LOCAL PLANS AND LOCAL PLAN REVIEW

 HELP WITH PLANNING APPLICATIONS